 How many times a year do I have to teach to be eligible to vote?

-Voting eligibilty is dependent on an Instructor’s history with The Carpentries.
+Voting eligibility is dependent on an Instructor’s history with The Carpentries.
 Please see our Bylaws for more information.

 Are there email templates available for me to locate helpers?